thoughtworks-jumpstart/jumpstart/front-end-web-development/react/advanced-concepts/react-design-patterns.md

 ### Example: withLoadingSpinner

 One use case of HOC is to add new functionality without modifying existing component.
-This follows the **Open Close Principal**.
+This follows the **Open Close Principle**.

 Imagine you want to display a list of items, but you have to fetch the items asynchronously first.
 Now you will need a loading indicator to show your pending request.
 After the request resolves, you show the list of items.